Kristen Ghodsee: Career

-Ghodsee received her B.A. from the University of California at Santa Cruz and her M.A. and PhD from the University of California, Berkeley.
+Ghodsee received her B.A. from the University of California, Santa Cruz and her M.A. and PhD from the University of California, Berkeley.
 She has been awarded numerous research fellowships, including those from the National Science Foundation, Fulbright, the American Council of Learned Societies, the International Research & Exchanges Board (IREX), and the National Council for Eurasian and East European Research.
 She was a resident fellow at the Institute for Advanced Study in Princeton, The Woodrow Wilson International Center for Scholars in Washington, The Max Planck Institute for Demographic Research in Rostock, Germany, the Radcliffe Institute for Advanced Study at Harvard University, the Freiburg Institute for Advanced Studies (FRIAS), the Aleksanteri Institute at the University of Helsinki in Finland, and the Imre Kertész Kolleg at the Friedrich-Schiller-Universität in Jena.
 In 2012, she was elected president of the Society for Humanistic Anthropology.

 In 2021, Ghodsee was an invited professor at the Center for History at Sciences Po in Paris, France.
 In July 2022, she was appointed the chair of the Department of Russian and East European Studies at the University of Pennsylvania.